realityforge/backpack/README.md

 ## Configuration

-Backpack at this stage is under heavy development and the configuration is via explict code.
+Backpack at this stage is under heavy development and the configuration is via explicit code.
 In this scenario it is recommended that you create an executable script that declares the organization(s) and explicitly converges the organizations.
 In the future it is likely that there will be additional tooling surrounding this process.
 A script should look look like: